djalbat/propagate-cli/README.md

 3. Only core [semver](https://semver.org/) versions are supported, that is, versions of the form `major.minor.patch` where `major`, `minor` and `patch` are natural numbers.
 As yet `propagate` does not support version ranges or multiple sets.
 Additionally, it will leave intact but otherwise ignore modifiers such as `^` and `~`.
 If you are not using either just these modifiers or no modifiers at all, `propagate` is unlikely to work for you.

-4. If `propagate` finds a circular dependency, it will tell you and exit whether any of the packages or binaries in the cycle would be affected by the propagation or not.
+4. If `propagate` finds a cyclic dependency, it will tell you and exit whether any of the packages or binaries in the cycle would be affected by the propagation or not.

 One other thing to bear in mind is the way `propagate` decides whether or not a package or binary needs to be built.
 The following only really matters when suppressing prompts with the `force` option, otherwise whether or not `propagate` decides if a package or binary can be built only affects the initial value of the corresponding prompt.
 So...